 We also show that balanced-budget government spending shocks result in the same pattern of sign and size dependence thanks to this mechanism.
 Consider the case of a fiscal contraction that is accompanied by a contemporary increase in transfers so that public debt is held constant: the contemporary positive income effect elicits a much larger labor supply response by constrained and low-wealth agents.
 This positive income effect increases agents' wealth and pushes some of them away from the borrowing limit.
 This rightward shift in the wealth distribution decreases the aggregate labor supply response, as agents further away from the constraint respond less than those at the constraint, resulting in a smaller response of output and a smaller fiscal multiplier.
 The larger the change in the transfer, the larger the shift in the wealth distribution and the larger the reduction in the aggregate labor supply elasticity and the fiscal multiplier.
-The opposite is true for fiscal expansions contemporaneously financed by a decrease in lumpsum transfers: the negative income effect decreases agents' wealth and shifts the wealth distribution to the left, where agents have a stronger labor supply response, leading to a larger multiplier, the larger the size of the government spending shock.
+The opposite is true for fiscal expansions, contemporaneously financed by a decrease in lumpsum transfers: the negative income effect decreases agents' wealth and shifts the wealth distribution to the left, where agents have a stronger labor supply response, leading to a larger multiplier, the larger the size of the government spending shock.

 We then show that our key mechanism, which relies on the differential response of labor supply across the wealth distribution and movements of the distribution, survives the introduction of nominal rigidities.
-We repeat the same experiments in a state-of-theart HANK model as in Auclert et al. [6], and find that nominal rigidities not only increase the level of the multiplier, but also its sensitivity to the size of the shock.
+We repeat the same experiments in a state-ofthe-art HANK model as in Auclert et al. (2021b), and find that nominal rigidities not only increase the level of the multiplier, but also its sensitivity to the size of the shock.
 The results and mechanism hold for both deficit-financed and balanced-budget fiscal experiments.
-We show that a version of the HANK model where the central bank reacts less to changes in inflation from its target is able to reproduce the level and range of multipliers that we estimate in the data.
+We show that a version of the HANK model where the central bank reacts less to changes in inflation from its target, and where fiscal taxes/transfers do not adjust quickly to close deficits is able to reproduce the level and range of multipliers that we estimate in the data.

-We conclude the paper by empirically testing the validity of our labor supply channel in the micro-data.
+We conclude the paper by empirically testing the validity of our labor supply channel by inspecting micro-data.
 Using data from the Panel Study of Income Dynamics (PSID), we assess how the labor supply response to government spending shocks depends on wealth and how this relationship depends on the financing of the shock.
 We establish that for spending shocks that are financed through contemporary taxes/transfers, the labor supply response is strongest for poorer agents, while the response is stronger for wealthier agents when spending shocks are deficit-financed.

-Our work is closely related to that of Krueger et al. [28], Athreya et al. [4], Ferrière and Navarro [18], Auclert et al. [5], Andres et al. [3], Basso and Rachedi [9], Hagedorn et al. [21], Brinca et al. [14], Brinca et al. [13] and Heathcote [22] who also study the effects of fiscal policy in the context of incomplete markets models with heterogeneous agents.
+Our work is closely related to that of Krueger et al. (2016), Athreya et al. (2017), Ferrière and Navarro (2018), Auclert et al. (2021a), Andres et al. (2022), Basso and Rachedi (2021), Hagedorn et al. (2019), Brinca et al. (2016), Brinca et al. (2021) and Heathcote (2005) who also study the effects of fiscal policy in the context of incomplete markets models with heterogeneous agents.
 Our focus, however, is not on the state dependence of multipliers or on how different policies produce different multipliers, but rather on how the same type of policy - government spending - can generate fiscal multipliers that are size-dependent, regardless of the manner in which it is financed.
-Also related is the work of Cantore et al. [15], who study how the effects of monetary policy interact with the labor supply of the left tail of the income distribution via a neoclassical mechanism that is based on wealth effects.
-Our study is complementary in theirs and focuses on a similar mechanism for fiscal policy.
+Also related is the work of Cantore et al. (2022), who study how the effects of monetary policy interact with the labor supply of the left tail of the income distribution via a neoclassical mechanism that is based on wealth effects.
+Our study is complementary is theirs and focuses on a similar mechanism for fiscal policy.